zchr/viz-workshop/README.md

 ![screenshot3](/screenshots/screenshot3.png)

 ## Step4: :rocket:
-Now let's make a canvas where you can draw circles with your cursor!
+Now let's make the canvas draw-able!

-In your setup function, create a canvas that is 640 by 480 pixels by using the function:

-`createCanvas(width, height)`

-Then, in your draw function, let's make make where ever the mouse is to draw circles.
+In your `draw()` function, let's draw circles with our mouse by changing our original line ot the one below:

 `ellipse(mouseX, mouseY, 80, 80);`